 - The first Mega Man Zero game has the Guard Orotic, a Boss occupying a factory that La Résistance must take over.
 Two heads represent each of the three elements (fire, ice, lighting), while the last pair is non-elemental.

 - In Princess Tomato in the Salad Kingdom, the Orochi is actually a monster made of... bananas.

 - The Black Beast of BlazBlue bears a heavy resemblance to Orochi in its appearance.
 It was created from The Murakumo Unit (ν-13), and defeated by the wielder of The Susanoo Unit (Hakumen).
 It was a failed attempt to create The Kusanagi Unit, and destroy The Master Unit Amaterasu.

-- Phase 0 reveals that Caelica A. Mercury was engineered to be a sacrifice to the Black Beast to temporarily halt its rampage, making her a Kushinada figure.
-Oddly enough the one who rescued her from this fate is not the Susanoo figure.
+- Phase 0 reveals that Celica A. Mercury was engineered to be a sacrifice to the Black Beast to temporarily halt its rampage through the use of Kushinada's Lynchpin.
+Oddly enough, the one who rescued her from this fate is not the Susanoo figure.
 The original Bloodedge fought against the Black Beast to ensure that her sacrifice would not be necessary.

-- Hazama who helped make the Black Beast also invokes Orochi imagery; one of his attacks involve creating a swarm of snake heads behind him and he has a few attacks that, with Japanese language settings, namedrop the serpent.
+- Hazama / Terumi who helped make the Black Beast also invokes Orochi imagery; one of his attacks involve creating a swarm of snake heads behind him and he has a few attacks that, with Japanese language settings, namedrop the serpent.
 To make things even odder he used to be in the Susanoo Unit, and is actually the real god Susanoo.

 - In Asura's Wrath, the true form of Gohma Vlitra is an eight-headed Orochi made of rock and lava, and is probably the biggest depiction of an Orochi ever, literally having his heads so big they cover the entire circumference of planet earth.
 It makes the Yaiba version above seem tiny by comparison.